 Reference Research Sector The challenge Lee et al. [5] Healthcare Many healthcare applications must obtain, maintain, and analyze data in real time.
 These applications only deal with linear relationships between features and only use baseline features.
-Rehman and Al- Raqom[19] Telecommunication and Social Media In addition to security and privacy concerns, telecommunications corporations and social media platforms must manage and utilize large amounts of data.
+Rehman and Al- Ragom[19] Telecommunication and Social Media In addition to security and privacy concerns, telecommunications corporations and social media platforms must manage and utilize large amounts of data.
 Zheng and Guo [21] Insurance Insurance Companies Face Many Challenges, such as (Conflicts, Data Value, Insufficient Interactions, Data Isolation, and Cross-border Competition).
 Delgosha [26] Financial Firms and Banking The most critical challenges for banking systems are (High prices for acquiring essential technologies, data security, and data integrity).
 Ercan [34] Education Where some services required to deliver most of the information technology facilities required by users did not exist until now, there are still challenges and restrictions with program offers, service contracts, and increasingly severe security threats.
 Finally, not all cloud service providers have the same capabilities on technical levels.
-Xue and Xin[35] Business When dealing with business, there are many challenges, such as issues for decision- makers to consider; cloud network traffic will be detrimental to cloud performance, and there is a risk of loss of valuable data such as clients' data and businesses' sales reports.
+Xue and Xin[35] e and Xin[35] When dealing with b challenges, such a makers to consider Business will be detrimental and there is a risk o such as clients' data re